 Learning Program Completion

-Learning programs ( ) are presented in a hierarchical (tree view) form, and completion of a learning program is determined by the completion criteria specified for its folders.
-A folder's rules are imposed on its immediate children unless a child is a folder with its own rules, in which case the child folder's rules apply.
+Learning programs are presented in a hierarchical (tree view) form, and completion of a learning program is determined by the completion criteria specified for its sets.
+A set's rules are imposed on the assets within it unless one of those assets is a subset with its own rules (in which case the subset rules apply).

-The completion criteria for a folder can be one of the following:
+The completion criteria for a set can be one of the following:

 Scoped Learning Programs

 A learning program is considered "scoped" if it has either a start or an end date.
 Progress for a scoped learning program is tracked separately from a regular course launch.